AndrewJBateman/mern-stack-records/README.md

 ### :books: Backend

-* MongoDB Atlas used as the backend database - requires mongodb to be running (or use Mongoose and heroku mLab to access)
+* MongoDB cloud Atlas used as the backend database

 ### :books: Frontend